ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 TODO: Improve si_scaling_factor description
 Another optional form of scaling that can be applied to units in column definitions is `si_scaling_factor`.
 The purpose of this field in the values dictionary is to relate scaled units to other units that are related, creating consistency within their scale.
 Most of the units that are related in this sense are already defined.
 Note that this is an advanced feature and can safely be ignored if not needed.

-The `quantity_kind` field can make use of the QUDT extensive number of various types of measurable quantities to help group and identify units.
+The `quantity_kind` field can make use of the QUDT extensive various types of measurable quantities to help group and identify units.
 Provide a URI of a valid resource, adding it onto the prefix http://qudt.org/vocab/quantitykind/ to take advantage of QUDT's vast library of quantity kind resources.
 For a dedicated page with more information on defining units, see [configuring units](./units.md).

+When creating a units column, it is also possible to specify an observation value to associate the units with, by entering the observation value into the `describes_observations` field.
+This is (only) necessary to associate a unit to its relevant observation value when there are multiple measures and the data set is in the pivoted shape, and there are multiple observation values, as otherwise there would be no clear link between the unit being used for different observations in columns.
+For more information on the distinction between pivoted/standard shape data sets, as well as single/multiple measures, see the [Pivoted Shape](../shape-data/pivoted-shape) TODO: Fix this link to the pivoted shape page when the location of the new guide page is decided.

 ### WIP Units examples